-- Use "MyBlock" (Word Blocks) or a function (Python) in their program one or more commands that are repeated multiple times, - Use the coordinate system to find out how far the rover needs to travel for each package delivery and scale up these distances to see how much farther your rover would travel on the real lunar surface. - Calculate the number of trips a real lunar rover could complete without needing to recharge.
+Grade Level Adaptation In their MDL, grades 6-12 must: Use "MyBlock" (Word Blocks) or a function (Python) in their program one or more commands that are repeated multiple times, Use the coordinate system to find out how far the rover needs to travel for each package delivery and scale up these distances to see how much farther your rover would travel on the real lunar surface.
+Calculate the number of trips a real lunar rover could complete without needing to recharge.
 Assume it has a range of 20 km on a single battery charge.

-Include a flowchart that describes the code they wrote for the challenge (see the Extend portion of Companion Course Unit 3 Lesson 4 for resources on flowcharts).
+In their MDL, grades 9-12 must: Include a flowchart that describes the code they In their MDL, grades 9-12 must: Include a flowchart that describes the code they wrote for the challenge (see the Extend portion of Companion Course Unit 3 Lesson 4 for resources on flowcharts).

-- Materials List - Artemis ROADS II Final Rover Challenge Map - Artemis ROADS II Surface Navigation Phase Elementary School Student Handout - Artemis ROADS II Surface Navigation Phase Middle School Student Handout - Artemis ROADS II Surface Navigation Phase High School Student Handout - Sample Square Cutouts (packages) for Artemis ROADS II - Companion Course Unit 3 Lesson 4: ROV-ing on the Moon - Launch Into Math Exercise 8: Coordinate Planes
+- Materials List - Artemis ROADS II Final Rover Challenge Map - Artemis ROADS II Surface Navigation Phase Elementary School Student Handout - Artemis ROADS II Surface Navigation Phase Middle School Student Handout - Artemis ROADS II Surface Navigation Phase High School Student Handout - Sample Square Cutouts (packages) for Artemis ROADS II - Companion Course Unit 3 Lesson 4: ROV-ing on the Moon - Launch Into Math Exercise 8: Coordinate Planes - More at: https://nwessp.org/artemis-roads-ii-resources/

-MO-8a: Complete the Mission at a Final Challenge Event!
+MO-8a : Complete the Mission at a Final Challenge Event!